 installation

-Just download the tar, it contains 3 binaries you can throw in ~/bin/
+Just download the tar, it contains 3 binaries you can throw in ~/bin/.

 configuration

-starts itself as a regular http proxy listening on
+mitmproxy starts itself as a regular http proxy listening on

 You probably need to do something like this...